 HOUSTON — October is Domestic Violence Awareness Month.
 According to the Centers for Disease Control and Prevention, intimate partner violence is common in the United States.
 KHOU 11 has reported dozens of incidents across the Houston area involving intimate partner violence this year.
 That's why we must keep the discussion going.

-In a KHOU 11+ special that will stream live Thursday at 8 a.m., we’ll hear from a family who lost their loved one to intimate partner violence.
-We’ll speak with Amy Smith with the Harris County Domestic Violence Coordinating Council, Dr. Jasmine Boone and Maisha Colter with Avda (Aid to Victims of Domestic Abuse), to help better understand the cycle of IPV and how to navigate it as someone in the situation or if someone you love is in an abusive relationship.
-We’ll also answer your questions live.
-You can text them now to 713-526-1111.
+In this KHOU 11+ special, we spoke a family who lost their loved one to intimate partner violence.
+We also spoke with Amy Smith with the Harris County Domestic Violence Coordinating Council, Dr. Jasmine Boone and Maisha Colter with Avda (Aid to Victims of Domestic Abuse), to help better understand the cycle of IPV and how to navigate it as someone in the situation or if someone you love is in an abusive relationship.
+We answered questions live and provided resources.

-KHOU 11+ is available on Roku, Fire and Apple TV.
+You can watch it in this story or on KHOU 11+ on Roku, Fire and Apple TV.
 Here's how to download it.

 According to the CDC, about 41% of women and 26% of men experienced sexual violence, physical violence, or stalking by an intimate partner.
 More than 61 million women and 53 million men have experienced psychological aggression by an intimate partner in their lifetime.